antonioSF/css/README.md

 ```
 In the above example, although source order matters, due to the ```!important``` declaration, it will overide the ```.btn--negative```selector down the line.
 This is error prone and should be avoided.

 You should favour source order.
 To achieve this, keep your declarations short and generic.
 Avoid specificity early on.
 Consider creating utility classes like ```.u-text-right``` if you must do very temporary important or implementation specific changes.

+Let's try to make it better, applying some CSS principles:

 ```html